 From 1999 until 2016, Apple released and continued to sell a series of external digitally connected displays optimized for Mac users.
 The displays started with DVI connectors, shifted to the Apple-made ADC connection, then back to DVI, expanded to dual-link DVI, pivoted to industry-standard Mini DisplayPort, and finally ended with Thunderbolt 2 connectors.
-(It’s only last year that Apple announced it would restart making monitors with its own Thunderbolt 3 display, the Pro Display XDR, and began shipping it in December for a minimum of $5,000.)
+After not making a display for a while, Apple returned to the market with its own Thunderbolt 3 display, the Pro Display XDR, and began shipping it in December 2020 for a minimum of $5,000.

 That question has cropped up more than ever since vast numbers of people who worked in office have suddenly had to shift to working from home.
 Many of us have or prefer a two-monitor display; some readers have sent us pictures of several monitors driven by the same Mac.

 You may have upgraded your Mac since 2015 or 2016 and abandoned an older Apple display for compatibility reasons, but now it looks awfully appealing for your work-at-home situation.
 Let’s look through the options across generations of Apple equipment.

 (Also, don’t forget that if you have an iPad that can run iOS 13 and a Mac model released since about 2015 running macOS Catalina, you can use the Sidecar feature to extend your Mac with an iPad.
 If you don’t meet the parameters or want other options, check out the more broadly compatible Luma Display, as well as Duet Display, which works with Apple and other mobile and desktop platforms.
 We also have instructions on connecting more modem displays (and even an old iMac) as a second display. )